Veterans Benefit Information

-The Post-9/11 GI Bill is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
+The Post-9/11 GI Bill® is an education benefit program for individuals who served on active duty on or after September 11, 2001.
 The program is also called CH33.
-The effective start date for CH33 is August 1, 2009.
+The effective start date for CH33 was August 1, 2009.

 CH33 allows for three separate benefit payments for most students:

 - A tuition and fee benefit paid directly to Troy University